andybluey/andybluey.github.io/_posts/2019-3-9-Research-Analyst.md

 **No way**

-Pick it apart a little and you will see that you can use parts of it that can sit in your world.
+Pick it apart a little and you will see that you can use ideas from it that can sit in your world.
 In finance, I used to keep a "Bible" of references, frameworks, resources & even quotes that I'd refer to for each industry.
 They were basically cheat sheets.
 I've also done the same with Growth, with a spreadsheet broken into the different areas (content, conversion, testing, Paid Social, GAds, Seo, etc) and frequently add to them with new articles & case studies.

-I read with the intention of learning, not copying and trying to find something to file away for another day.
+I read with the intention of learning, not copying and trying to find something to file away for another day - adding reminders is a good idea.
+These resources really come in handy for ideation/brainstorming later on.

 ### Analysing Data